NortheasternClimbing/northeasternclimbing.github.io/team/faq.md

 Q: What format are tryouts?

 A: Climbers can choose between our two tryout formats.
-We have a flash-format (one attempt per climb) top-rope competition and a redpoint-format (multiple attempts) bouldering competition.
+We have a redpoint-format (multiple attempts) ropes competition and a redpoint-format bouldering competition.

 ---